Warnings: violence, mentions of rape

 It seemed to Jin Zixuan, now, that his loss had been secured that very day.
-That he should have realized as much long before he wandered alone through the woods of Phoenix Mountain, shocked and despaired after his words of love were met with such terror, guided by the sound of music.
+He should have realized as much long before he wandered alone through the woods of Phoenix Mountain, shocked and despaired after his words of love were met with such furor, guided by the sound of music.
 That he should not have been grieved to glimpse Wei Wuxian through the thick, intertwined trees: to see him sat there, lax and peaceful, his pale brow eased out of tension; and Lan Wangji playing songs by his side with the black flute to his lips.

-It took them two days to reach the Burial Mounds again, and by that time the horses were weary and the omega even more so.
+It took them two days to reach the Burial Mounds again, and by that time the horses were weary and the kunze even more so.
 Wen Ning held the one he carried with unending strength, with the lack of fatigue that death had granted him, but he was the only one in such health.
 Wei Wuxian’s legs and back ached from the quick and tortuous journey through the mountains of Qishan.
 His soreness did not ease even when the terrain flattened into kinder hills.

 He found the village at the foot of the hillpath swarmed with cultivators, and he found Jiang Cheng with Sandu yet sheathed waiting for him at the edges of the barriers.

-He was arguing with a group in the muddy robes of the Ouyang sect.
+He was arguing with a group dressed in the muddy robes of the Ouyang sect.
 In fact he was arguing with Ouyang Zhi, who was screaming words of outrage to him until he saw Wei Wuxian emerge with his following in tow.

 “The Yiling Patriarch!” he bellowed, half-feared and half-vindicated.